gitpeterwind/emep-dev/UPDATE_README.md

   influence but causing model-performance degredation and being too uncertain to be reliable  (NO2+ .., ibid)

-## bug fix
+## bug fixes

-  OH + HONO  - rate coefficient had incorrect negative temperature dependence (small change)
+  OH + HONO - rate coefficient had incorrect negative temperature dependence (small change) OD + H2O  - updated rate coefficient from IUPAC 2007

 # Timefactors

-  Dave will likely use LOTOS for NH3 ... gives better results ;-)
+  For EECCA runs, the monthly time-factors from the LOTOS-EUROS model can now be activated, and seem to generate betetr results.

+  To use, set MonthlyNH3 = 'LOTOS' in config_emep.nml

 # Landuse_ml

- Fixed a bug whereby ...
+ Fixed varius bugs  whereby ...

 # Global landcover

+  NEW landcover file: glc2000xCLMf18.nc - set this in config_emep.nml.

-  Deserts were included under the category 'BARE' instead of 'DE'.
-In principal this could have been fine, except that some 'BARE' land was also assigned where tew GLC2000 database had sparse vegetation.
+  In the rv4.15 glc2000mCLM.nc file, deserts were included under the category 'BARE' instead of 'DE'.
+In principal this could have been fine, except that some 'BARE' land was also assigned where the GLC2000 database had sparse vegetation.
+The EMEP model´s calculation of dust production was taking place only over the 'DE' regions, which were only found in the inner EECCA domain.

-  To correct this, we have temporalily renamed 'BARE' from CLM to be 'DE', and reserved BARE for bare-soil assumed to be associated with vegetation

 # Tidy-ups